RaspberryPiFoundation/python-curriculum/en-GB/robo-trumps/Robo-Trumps - notes.md

 + robotrumps/robotrumps.py
 + robotrumps/cards.txt
-+ Several robot .png images
++ Several robot .gif images

 You can also find a completed version of this project's challenges in the 'Volunteer Resources' section, which contains:

 + robotrumps-finished/robotrumps.py
 + robotrumps-finished/cards.txt
-+ Several robot .png images
++ Several robot .gif images

 (All of the resources above are also downloadable as project and volunteer `.zip` files.)